-Reinforcement Learning (RL), a “niche” Machine Learning technique, has surfaced in the last five years.
-In context-based decision making, Reinforcement Learning helps the machine take action-provoking decision making through a trial-and-error approach to achieve the optimal algorithmic model for a situation.
+Reinforcement learning (RL), a “niche” machine learning technique, has surfaced in recent years.
+In context-based decision-making, reinforcement learning helps the machine take action-provoking decision-making through a trial-and-error approach to achieve the optimal algorithmic model for a situation.

 Furthermore, the machine is trained through a reward/penalty-based feedback mechanism, the goal of which is to continuously improve the behavioral aspects of a machine or robot.
-RL is widely used across industry sectors like energy, transportation, finance, or healthcare, where automation involving multiple digital agents are concerned.
-Reinforcement Learning is currently being used to train systems in gaming or robotics, Natural Language Processing, or computer vision.
-Deep Reinforcement Learning (DRL) is a sub-field of RL, as Ruben Glatt explains in Quora.
+RL is widely used across industry sectors like energy, transportation, finance, or healthcare, where automation involving multiple digital agents is concerned.
+Reinforcement learning is currently being used to train systems in gaming or robotics, natural language processing, or computer vision.
+Deep reinforcement learning (DRL) is a sub-field of RL.
 DRL helps tackle some of the limitations of traditional RL.

 The InfoWorld article What is Deep Reinforcement Learning: The Next Step in AI and Deep Learning mentions that Reinforcement Learning is best suited for aiding decision-making in both supervised and unsupervised learning methods.
 Another fascinating application of Reinforcement Learning is found in edge applications, where robotics is combined with “contextual autonomy” to drive the humanized machines.